RBMHTechnology/eventuate/README.md

 val log: ActorRef = endpoint.logs("default")
 ```

-A replication endpoint and its configuration (`endpoint.id` and `endpoint.connections`) on each site implement the replicated event log.
+Replication endpoints and their configuration (`endpoint.id` and `endpoint.connections`) at all locations implement the replicated event log.
 Please note that the current implementation doesn't allow cycles in the replication network to preserve the happens-before relationship (= potential causal relationship) of events.
 This is a limitation that will be removed in later versions (which will be able re-order events based on their vector timestamps).

 ### Advanced configuration

-As already shown in section [Sites](#sites), replication connections (connecting to remote replication endpoints) can be configured with the `log.connections` configuration key.
+As already shown in section [Locations](#locations), replication connections (connecting to remote replication endpoints) can be configured with the `log.connections` configuration key.
 Alternatively, applications can also set up replication connections programmatically:

 ```scala
 val connections = Seq(